phester/Forecasty/README.md

 # Forecasty

 # This is pre-alpha.
-I wouldn't use it or trust it.
+I wouldn't use it or trust it at all : )

 A c# Forecast.Io wrapper with a built-in policy-driven caching mechanism to cache API call results.